 Call your health care provider if:

 Olgin SE.
 Approach to the patient with suspected arrhythmia.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 62.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 62.

 Rubart M, Zipes DP.
 Genesis of cardiac arrhythmias, electrophysiologic considerations.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 35.